yuyingmao/TwitterSentimentAnalysis/Phase 3/Readme.txt

 Tweets-ps, Tweets-xbox and Tweets-all with the following index:
-'id', 'username', 'retweetcount', 'text', 'tweetcreatedts', 'likes', 'hashtags', 'followers', 'location'
+'id', 'username', 'retweetcount', 'text', 'tweetcreatedts', 'likes', 'hashtags', 'followers', 'location' a sample analysis dataset is contained in the file "sample analysis dataset.csv"

 Tweets Analysis:
 Make sure Analysis.py and the three csv files are in same directory.
 Update the